-Trial for WNBA star Brittney Griner begins in Russian court
+Trial for WNBA star Brittney Griner opens in Russian court

 The Phoenix Mercury center and two-time U.S. Olympic gold medalist was arrested in February at Moscow’s Sheremetyevo Airport after police said she was carrying vape canisters with cannabis oil.
 She could face up to 10 years in prison if convicted of large-scale transportation of drugs.

 Griner, 31, was escorted into the courtroom in the Moscow suburb of Khimki while handcuffed and wearing a Jimi Hendrix T-shirt.
 At a closed-door preliminary hearing Monday, her detention was extended for another six months, to Dec.
-20, and her next court session was set for July 7.
+20.

+Two witnesses were questioned by the prosecution: an airport customs official, who spoke in open court, and an unidentified witness in a closed session. according to the state news agency RIA-Novosti.
+The trial was then adjourned, it said, when two other witnesses did not show up, and the next session was set for July 7..

+Alexander Boykov, an attorney for Griner, told reporters outside court that “I wouldn’t want to talk on the specifics of the case and on the charges and to comment on our position on it because it’s too early for it.”

-Fewer than 1% of defendants in Russian criminal cases are acquitted, and unlike in the U.S., acquittals can be overturned.
+Fewer than 1% of defendants in Russian criminal cases are acquitted, and unlike in U.S. courts, acquittals can be overturned.

 Her case comes at an extraordinarily low point in Moscow-Washington relations.
 Griner was arrested less than a week before Russia sent troops into Ukraine, which aggravated already high tensions between the two countries.
 The U.S. then imposed sweeping sanctions on Moscow, and Russia denounced the U.S. for sending weapons to Ukraine.